tbj128/CS221-Project/README.md

    with varying regularization.
    - `/los_prediction_lstm.ipynb`: LOS regression problem using the time-step data.
 Features recurrent neural networks (particularly long short-term memory).
-- `src`:
+- `/src`:
-   - `baseline`: Code to extract the data used for the baseline and to run linear regression to obtain baseline results.
+   - `/baseline`: Code to extract the data used for the baseline and to run linear regression to obtain baseline results.
-   - `extractors`:
+   - `/extractors`:
-      - `eicu`: Code to extract the raw data from the eICU dataset (not used)
+      - `/eicu`: Code to extract the raw data from the eICU dataset (not used)
-      - `mimiciii`: Code to extract and perform data preparation on the the raw MIMIC-III data
+      - `/mimiciii`: Code to extract and perform data preparation on the the raw MIMIC-III data
-   - `oracle`: Code to extract the data used for the oracle and to run linear regression to obtain oracle results.
+   - `/oracle`: Code to extract the data used for the oracle and to run linear regression to obtain oracle results.